Here to Help

 Wooden fire surrounds are one of the most popular ways of enhancing a room and creating an ambience personal to each individual.
 Bought wisely a wood fire surround will last and give years of enjoyment.

-We want to make purchasing a fire surround as simple as possible, but we appreciate that it's not always easy buying from a website, so we have put together some pages that will possibly help you.
-Have a click through the links below and then feel free to email us or call with any questions.
+We want to make purchasing a fire surround as simple as possible, but we appreciate that it's not the easiest product to buy online; we have put together some pages that should make it a bit easier, but remember we are here to help if you need us.

 - How to measure a fire surround rebate